GerHobbelt/owemdjee/README.md

   2. `Design-by-contract` `CHECK(...)` functionality
   3. Fatal crash handling for graceful shutdown of the logged process without loosing any log details up to the point of the crash.

+- **libdiagnostics** [📁](./libdiagnostics) [🌐](https://github.com/GerHobbelt/libdiagnostics) -- a C/C++ diagnostics logging library with support for writing HTML and store images and misc binary data to disk alongside. or when a mere logfile doesn't suffice.
 - **glog** [📁](./glog) [🌐](https://github.com/GerHobbelt/glog) -- Google Logging is a C++98 library that implements application-level logging.
 The library provides logging APIs based on C++-style streams and various helper macros.
 - **libassert** [📁](./libassert) [🌐](https://github.com/GerHobbelt/libassert) -- the most over-engineered and overpowered C++ assertion library. **Library philosophy**: Provide as much helpful diagnostic info as possible.
 - **libevt** [📁](./libevt) [🌐](https://github.com/GerHobbelt/libevt) -- a library to access the Windows Event Log (EVT) format.